Weizhi-Du/intro-to-flask-guide/README.md

 </br>

-This project demonstrates how to create a basic Flask web application with an HTML/CSS frontend and Python backend.
 This guide demonstrates how to build a web application using Flask with the different front-end approach:

 - HTML/CSS and Python
 - React and Python